How to Use Your Health Insurance for Mental Health Care

 Employee Assistance Programs

-Employee Assistance Programs (EAPs) are work-based programs that offer confidential, free support to employees struggling with mental health issues, substance abuse and grief, to name a few.
-While most EAPs do not offer long-term counseling, they can refer an employee to services for long-term solutions.
+Employee Assistance Programs (EAPs) are work-based programs that offer confidential, free support to employees struggling with mental health issues, substance abuse and grief.
+Most EAPs provide a limited number of free counseling sessions per issue (often around 3 to 6, and sometimes more) along with 24/7 phone access to counselors and referrals for longer-term care.
+While most EAPs don't offer long-term counseling, they can refer an employee to services for long-term solutions.
 Check your employee benefits to find out if you have one or ask your HR benefits department.

 Free Clinics and Nonprofit Options